-Bahrain: Regime Preservation - Regional Military Intervention

-The US was challenged by the protests in Bahrain because the kingdom is the home of the US Fifth Fleet[3].
-Most Bahrainis are Shiites, they were complaining for years about the governmental discrimination and persecution.
+Bahrain: Regime Preservation - Regional Military Intervention The US was challenged by the protests in Bahrain because the .
+Most Bahrainis are [3]kingdom is the home of the US Fifth Fleet Shiites, they were complaining for years about the governmental discrimination and persecution.
 Iran supported the Shiite revolution in order to overthrow the pro-Western government.
 Even though the US supported the royal regime in Bahrain, it supplicated for restrictive use of force and for political reforms (Geopolicity, 2011).